Amansome/structurai/README.md

 - **Password Management**: Users can reset their passwords securely using OTP verification.
 - **Session Management**: Utilizes JWT for session management, ensuring secure user sessions.
 - **Error Handling**: Comprehensive error handling for authentication processes.
+- **Google Sign-In**: Users can sign in using their Google account for a seamless authentication experience.

 ## Technologies Used